JoshuaLim007/InGameConsole/README.md

 ## Important Notes!
 **Make sure you have TMPro installed and imported into your project!
 If not, Unity will freeze when you open the InGameConsole Manager**.

+**If you are using a custom assembly definition, make sure you reference Lim.InGameConsole.Core assembly**.

 ## Installation:

 Copy this git URL: